CPS is located at the Vineyard Building

-The total number of confirmed cases for St. Maarten is now 2,061.
+The country’s total number of confirmed cases is 2,207.

-Collective Prevention Services (CPS) is monitoring 27 persons in home isolation.
-There are no patients currently hospitalised at St. Maarten Medical Center (SMMC).
+Collective Prevention Services (CPS) is monitoring 20 persons in home isolation.
+One patient is hospitalised at St. Maarten Medical Center (SMMC).
 The total number of deaths due to COVID-19 remains at 27.

-The Ministry of Public Health, Social Development and Labor VSA Airport Health Team in collaboration with Health Care Laboratory St. Maarten (HCLS) has tested 2,527 travellers arriving at Princess Juliana International Airport (PJIA).
-CPS has tested 19,228 persons throughout the community.
+The Ministry of Public Health, Social Development and Labor VSA Airport Health Team in collaboration with Health Care Laboratory St. Maarten (HCLS) has tested 2,666 travellers arriving at Princess Juliana International Airport (PJIA) and CPS has tested 26,322 persons throughout the community.

 CPS assures that as the numbers continue to fluctuate, it will continue to actively execute its contact-tracing measures.